konturio/geocint-runner/README.md

     - try to use drop/alter database_object IF EXIST
 - Does your target need to be launched every day?
 Don’t forget to put it into the Clean one.
 Or make it manually (see Cache invalidation).
-- Check all dependencies twice.
-- Commands log level - will it generate lots of unnecessary info?
 - If you replace one target with another one, make sure to delete unused one everywhere (especially dev/prod targets)
-- Updates on tables should be a part of target, where this tables are created, for not updating smth twice.
+- Updates on tables should be a part of the target, where these tables are created, for not updating something twice.

 #### After-Merge duties.
 Share them and your progress with teammates.

-- Cache invalidation: manual clean of currently updated but existed targets
+- Cache invalidation: manual clean of currently updated but existing targets
-- Delete local/S3 (how - link to instruction) files and DB objects that you don’t need anymore
+- Delete local/S3 files and DB objects that you don’t need anymore
-- Сheck periodically the make.svg after launch, maybe you can find out how to make a quick fix for not losing a whole day before next launch.

 ### Slack messages

 The geocint pipeline should send messages to the Slack channel.
-Create channel with name `geocint`, generate Slack token and store it in the `SLACK_KEY` variable in file `$HOME/.profile`.
+Create a channel, generate Slack token and store it in the `SLACK_KEY` variable in file `$HOME/.profile`.

 ```shell